Mergers & Acquisitions

 The Art & Science of Selling a Business

-contains priceless advice for entrepreneurs of middle-market businesses with revenues up to $100 million.
+This audio material contains priceless advice for entrepreneurs of middle-market businesses with revenues up to $100 million.
 This course wasn’t built on theory.
 It’s practical advice based on what works in the real world.
 Listen as Jim shares the lessons he’s learned from over 20 years of experience as both a seller and an acquirer.
 He’s already made the mistakes so that you don’t have to.
 You’ll learn how to avoid the expensive errors that can harm the value of your business or even derail the sales process entirely.

 Using both the buyer’s and seller’s perspectives, we cover the entire sales process, including: